jon-jacky/Piety/editors/README.md

 ### dmacs ###

-**dmacs.py** is a display editor where you invoke *edsel* functions by typing some of the emacs control keys (or key sequences).
+**dmacs.py** is a display editor where you invoke *edsel* functions by typing control keys (or key sequences).
 Here are the [keys](../viewer/keys.txt) supported by *dmacs*.
 When running *dmacs*, you no longer have to use the Python REPL to edit.
 Every *edsel* function can be invoked by a keystroke or two.